Information and discussion on all aspects of British photographic history

 The sale of this exceptional collection by one of the most important and influential…Continue

 Added by Michael Pritchard on February 11, 2013 at 7:29 — No Comments

 At an event this morning to preview a selection of prints from the National Media Museum Photography Collection Ian Blatchford, Director of the Science Museum, confirmed a change to the previously announced opening exhibition and date for Media Space.

-The public opening of Media Space will take place…Continue
+The public opening of Media Space will take place on Saturday, 21 September 2013 and…Continue

 On The Graham Harrison blog ...